China's factory activity slows slightly in October

 But smaller firms continued to struggle.
 A sub-index for those companies stood at 49.4 in October, slipping back into contraction from September’s 50.1.

-Companies also continued to shed jobs, and at a faster pace.
+Companies also shed jobs for a sixth month in a row, and at a faster pace.
 A sub-index for employment fell to 49.3 from September’s 49.6.

+“The manufacturing industry overall continues to pick up,” said NBS official Zhao Qinghe, while noting that small companies face weak market demand.

+Some companies reported that the resurgence of the epidemic overseas had lengthened procurement periods for imports of raw materials and increased transport costs, Zhao said in a statement released with the data.

 China’s economy grew a weaker-than-expected 4.9% in the third quarter year-on-year.
 It is expected to expand around 2% for the full year - the weakest in over three decades but still much stronger than other major economies.